-JOHN L. LEWIS address on Labor Day, Lewis denounced Roosevelt: "It ill behooves one who has supped at labor's table and has been sheltered in labor's house to curse with equal ease and fine imparti- His first open break with ality both labor and its adversaries when they become locked in deadly embrace."
+His first open break with Roosevelt, came in the Little Steel Strike of 1937.
+After 20 workers had been murdered and hundreds wounded by state roops and local police, Lewis appealed to Roosevelt to use his influence to stop the slaughter.
+Roosevelt replied: "A plague on both your houses."
+In a public address on Labor Day, Lewis denounced Roosevelt: "It ill behooves one who has supped at labor's table and has been sheltered in labor's house to curse with equal ease and fine impartiality both labor and its adversaries when they become locked in deadly embrace."
 By the 1940 presidential elections, Lewis and Roosevelt were in deadly opposition.
+On the eve of the war, Lewis had the great sit-down strike of 1936-37.
+Lewis opportunity to open up a whole contemptuously rejected Roose- new epoch for American labor velt's offer of intervention to by entering the path of indesecure a one-month contract for pendent labor political action.
+New Deal Governor Frank Mur- mentioned the possibilities of a ened to use troops if Lewis did too narrow.
+After exposing the not get the Flint auto workers Democratic party and Roosevelt Lewis thought at first that he to evacuate the GM plants, as enemies of labor, Lewis (Continued on Page 3)

+JOHN L. LEWIS

+What Do You Remember?

+THE MILITANT

-On the eve of the war.
-Lewis had the great not get the Flint auto workers Democratic party and Roosevelt or woman - whatever their po- Murray whom Lewis had ap-(Continued on Page 3) What Do You Recall in the Fifties?
-The Socialist Labor League Under Attack By Murry Weiss First of two articles.
+What Do You Recall in the Fifties?
+The Socialist Labor League Under Attack

+By Murry Weiss

+First of two articles.

+Two events of signal imporing the past year.
+One was the This group, centered around Newsletter and the Labor Remany years.
+A section of the SLL the Labor party.